 2. Factory Pattern Implementation

-So far we have design the classes need to be designed for making a CarFactory.
-Let’s create them now.
+So far, we have designed the classes that need to be designed for making a CarFactory.
+Let’s code them now.

-CarType will hold the types of car and will provide car types to all other classes.
+The CarType enum will hold the types of cars and will provide car types to all other classes.

 public enum CarType {